jjjuulliiaann/sanity-nuxt-3-starter/README.md

-# 🍿 Sanity Nuxt 3 Starter
+# 🌵 Sanity Nuxt 3 Starter

+> The Starter uses Sanity Studio Version 3.
+For the previous v2 version, have a look at the [`studio-v2` branch](https://github.com/jjjuulliiaann/sanity-nuxt-3-starter/tree/studio-v2)

-Opinionated monorepo starter based on Nuxt 3 and Sanity.
+Opinionated monorepo starter based on Nuxt 3 and Sanity 3.
 Look at the [`Nuxt 3 documentation`](https://nuxt.com/docs/getting-started/introduction) and the [`Sanity documentation`](https://www.sanity.io/docs/overview-introduction) to learn more.

-## Features
+## ✨ Features

 -   Monorepo using PNPM Workspaces
--   Sanity 2 React Backend (in /studio)
+-   Sanity Studio v3 React Backend (in /studio)
 -   Nuxt 3 Frontend (in /web)
 -   Vite Module Bundler
 -   Pinia Store